CNAG-Biomedical-Informatics/pheno-ranker/docs/tcga-clinical.md

 0 --xxx 1 | (w:  1|d:  1|cd:  1|) diagnoses.site_of_resection_or_biopsy.Thorax, NOS (Thorax, NOS)
 1 ----- 1 | (w:  1|d:  0|cd:  1|) diagnoses.tissue_or_organ_of_origin.Breast, NOS (Breast, NOS)
 ```

+### All-to-All Precomputed Similarity

+We’ve precomputed pairwise similarity scores for every GDC case (including TCGA projects) 🔢 and stored them in a backend database 💾.
+Our proof-of-concept web app lets you enter any GDC case ID (`TAR-UUID`) or filter by any database column—🔎 and instantly retrieve the top five most similar cases.

+[Go to the Pheno-Ranker Use Cases Playground](https://cnag-biomedical-informatics.github.io/sql.js-httpvfs-playground/).
+Note that you will need to select TCGA tab.

+!!!
+Warning "Proof-of-concept 🚧"
+    Please note that the current interface is experimental—we welcome your feedback 💬 and are actively working on new features ✨, performance optimizations ⚙️, and an improved user experience 😊.

+    At this time, we don’t display the matched HPO terms—this feature will be available in a future release.
+However, each result includes a clickable link to the corresponding GDC case entry, so you can quickly review the detailed information.

 ## Citation